hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 1. Download and install Terraform, version v0.13 or later.
    For more information, see https://learn.hashicorp.com/tutorials/terraform/install-cli.
-2. Verify the installation with terraform –help
+2. Verify the installation with terraform -help.

    At this point, you are ready to start building your infrastructure description file.

 ## Setting up API Client for access